kavyakhare/Path-to-Mars/README.md

-THE MARS COLONIZATION PROGRAM- PART OF THE MICROSOFT ENGAGE PROJECT
+LETS EXPLORE THE MARS!!

-Check out the Project! https://jaihonikhil.github.io/THE-MARS-COLONIZATION-PROGRAM/#
+Check out the Project!

-We were 5th Nationally for this novel method of optimizing the Path-Finding Algorithm PathFinding.js
 ==============

 Initiatives
 ------------

-* We have created a new heuristics which we have provided in the project by the name of Optimized Manhatten.
-Having tested the heuristic on benchmark, we have managed time reduction by approx 50% in case of Astar algorithm and approx 15% reduction in time in Best First Search.
-The length of path and number of operations remain unaltered, hence we have not applied greedy algorithm to reduce time and compromise on the optimal path. *
+* Under the guidance of my senior, I have implemented a new heuristic in the project, named Optimized Manhattan.
+After testing the heuristic on benchmarks, we observed approximately a 50% reduction in execution time for the A algorithm and around a 15% reduction in time for Best First Search.
+The length of the path and the number of operations remain unchanged.
+To ensure optimal pathfinding, we have not applied a greedy algorithm that could compromise accuracy. *

 ![](images/Astar_manhatten.PNG)
 ![](images/Astar_optimised_manhatten.PNG)